The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 Once you identify the best slot, you can schedule your remarketing ads for this time.
 This post by Google on ad scheduling digs deep into the topic.
 You can check it to know more.

-3. Prepare Ads Prior to Holiday Season
+3. Prepare Ads Before the Holiday Season

 They create their ads at the 11th hour.
 You should avoid doing this and start preparing your remarketing ads before the holiday season begins.